(Please note that we also cover preparation for Home Birth in class)

 Following are suggested questions to ask on the hospital tour.
 You may have additional questions which are not listed here.

-- Can I wear my own clothes?
+- I wish to wear my own clothes.

 - Will medical students attend to me or observe me in labor?